carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 {% endblock %}
 ```

-Breadcrumbs is a special case of a list where items are separated by some symbol.
-We can customize rendering of the list by adding the following template to our block theme:
+Breadcrumbs is a special case of a list where items are separated by a symbol.
+We can customize rendering of the list by adding the following template to the block theme:
 ```twig
 {% block _breadcrumbs_widget -%}
     <div class="breadcrumbs">